Does hVIVO and FluCamp conduct First in Human Phase 1 Clinical Trials?

 Where are my blood results?

-We screen you against multiple viruses at first screening, so this means it can take 3-6 weeks to get all the results back.
-Once we have all of your results we can then send you an email to let you know whether you are eligible or not to attend a second stage of screening.
-If you think that you have been waiting longer than six weeks please email us at email@example.com
+We screen you against a virus at first screening, to see if you have blood antibody levels in the range we require for our studies.
+Because this is a specialist test it can take 3-4 weeks to get the results back.
+Once we have your results we can then send you an email to let you know whether you are eligible or not to attend a second stage of screening.
+If you think that you have been waiting longer than four weeks please email us at firstname.lastname@example.org

 and we can look into it for you.